jeffschoner/temporal-ruby/README.md

 Temporal::Worker.new(
   activity_thread_pool_size: 20, # how many threads poll for activities
   workflow_thread_pool_size: 10, # how many threads poll for workflows
-  binary_checksum: nil, # identifies the version of workflow worker code
+  build_id: nil, # identifies the version of workflow worker code
   activity_poll_retry_seconds: 0, # how many seconds to wait after unsuccessful poll for activities
   workflow_poll_retry_seconds: 0, # how many seconds to wait after unsuccessful poll for workflows
   activity_max_tasks_per_second: 0 # rate-limit for starting activity tasks (new activities + retries) on the task queue